The Tuckernuck Insider’s Guide to Washington, DC

 Caruso’s Grocery (Capitol Hill)

 Caruso’s Grocery is modeled after the classic, Italian-American ‘red sauce’ joint.
 Think red banquettes, chicken parm, and Sinatra in the background.
-Home to traditional Italian-American fare, Caruso’s Grocery focuses on old-school hits like penne alla vodka, garlic bread with four cheese sauce, and more.
+Home to traditional fare, Caruso’s Grocery focuses on old-school hits like penne alla vodka, garlic bread with four cheese sauce, and more.

 El Sol (Shaw)